 Invest in one of many affordable scheduling apps.
 Among many other tools. these allow staff to switch shifts and request time off, or for you to send notifications and schedule team meetings.
 They keep things simple and minimize confusion and mistakes.

-Reduce Your Labor Costs with KORONA
+Reduce Labor Costs in Retail with KORONA POS

 As we mentioned in the blog, your labor costs can be managed through your retail POS or coffee shop/bakery point of sale.
 And our great support team is here to show you exactly how.
 Just click the link below and get signed up with a free trial so you can see all that KORONA has to offer.